nginxinc/nginx-basics-workshops/lab1/readme.md

     ```

-1. Edit the Dockerfile to add some common Linux tools to the Docker image, to make it easier to see/edit and test various NGINX features:
+1. Make a copy, then edit the Dockerfile to add some common Linux tools to the Docker image, to make it easier to see/edit and test various NGINX features:

     ```bash
     cd docker-nginx
     cd mainline
     cd alpine
+    cp Dockerfile Dockerfile.orig
     vi Dockerfile
     ```

-    Add the following block below the ENV variables:
+    Add the following tools to the last line:

     ```bash
     # install tools

-    RUN apk update && \
-    apk upgrade && \
-    apk add bash bash-completion curl jq wget vim    # added tools
+    && apk add --no-cache curl ca-certificates bash bash-completion jq wget vim    # added tools

     ```